stanford-rc/globus.stanford.edu/server5.md

 not have access.

-Globus Connect Server natively supports transferring data to other Globus Connect Server collections, as well as to [Globus Connect Personal]({{ "client.html" | relative_url }}) (like the one which might be running on your laptop right now).
+Globus Connect Server natively supports transferring data to other Globus Connect Server collections, as well as to [Globus Connect Personal]({{
+"client.html" | relative_url }}) (like the one which might be running on your
+laptop right now).
 Globus Connect Server also supports transferring data through a user's web browser, though it is not fast.

 {% include info-box.html
    icon="wrench"
    header="Under Construction"
    content="This section is currently under construction.
 Not all GCSv5-related pages are published yet.
-Once a page's content is finalized, this notice will be removed.
+Once the section's content is finalized, this notice will be removed.
 Apologies for the dust!"
+%}

+{% include info-box.html
+   icon="lock-open"
+   header="No High Risk Data"
+   content="Globus may only be used at Stanford with Low or Medium Risk data.
+   Please do not install this software on systems which have access to any form of High Risk data (including PCI and PHI data)."
 %}

 {% capture gcsv4 %}